 Business Development Coaching for Lawyers

-Every lawyer is different and business development coaching isn’t a one size fits all program.
-But we will look at your strengths, interests, values, experiences and the state of your network of relationships.
-We will consider what is already working for you, or has worked for you in the past whether in law or earlier.
-And we’ll build on your successes to move you towards where you want to be, even if you want to develop a new area and leave a successful but unloved one behind.
+Unique: Every lawyer is different and business development coaching is not a one size fits all program.
+We will look at your strengths, interests, values, experiences and your network of relationships.
+We will consider what is already working for you, or has worked for you in the past in law and/or elsewhere.
+And we will build on your sweet spots to develop more business.

 Accountable: Making time for business development is crucial if you want to have control of your career.
 This is true regardless of whether you are a junior associate, an overworked senior attorney, a busy solo, a new partner, or an experienced shareholder.